Imperial Citadel of Thăng Long: Lý–Trần period (11th–14th centuries)

 The Vietnamese royal enclosure was first built in 1010, during the Lý dynasty, and subsequently expanded by subsequent dynasties.
-It remained the seat of the Vietnamese court until 1810, when the Nguyễn dynasty chose to move the capital to Huế.
+It remained the seat of the Vietnamese court until 1789, when the Tây Sơn dynasty chose to move the capital to Huế.
 The ruins of the older citadel structures roughly coincide with the present-day Hanoi Citadel area in the Ba Đình District of the city.

 When the large complex was first built, Thang Long Citadel was built according to a plan of three sectors arranged in rings, similar to the modern layout.
 The outermost sector is the primary defensive fortification of the citadel (called La thành or Kinh thành), the middle sector is the Imperial City (Vietnamese: Hoàng thành), between these two layers is a residential area, the innermost sector is the Forbidden City (or "Purple Forbidden City", from the Vietnamese Tử cấm thành; a term identical to the Forbidden City in Beijing).
-In 1029, Lý Thai Tông rebuilt the entire Forbidden City after it was destroyed by the Three Kings Rebellion.
+In 1029, Lý Thái Tông rebuilt the entire Forbidden City after it was destroyed by the Three Kings Rebellion.
 Later Lý rulers and rulers from dynasties would make additions and renovations to the complex.

-The material remains of the original structure are limited to the foundations of the complex (mostly made from teracotta), an extensive drainage system, and various royal architectural decorations.
+The material remains of the original structure are limited to the foundations of the complex (mostly made from terracotta), an extensive drainage system, and various royal architectural decorations.
 The drainage and foundation systems are indicative of the site's large-scale urban design.
 Associated with the common view of the Lý dynasty as a Vietnamese "golden age" the archeological remains have deep significance to the national history of Vietnam.

 Lê–Mạc period (15th–18th centuries)

-Following a successful revolution against Ming dynasty occupation, Lê Lợi established the took the reign name Lê Thái Tổ and established Lê dynasty in 1428, with the capital still in Thăng Long under the new name of Đông Kinh.
+Following a successful revolution against the Ming dynasty occupation, Lê Lợi took the reign name Lê Thái Tổ and established the Lê dynasty in 1428, with the capital still in Thăng Long under the new name of Đông Kinh.
 The rule of Đông Kinh under the Lê dynasty was very similar to the rule of Thăng Long under the Lý dynasty, with the change of name being largely symbolic.
-Lê Thái Tổ ordered repairs to the citadel after damage left by war with the Ming army.
+Lê Thái Tổ ordered repairs to the citadel after the damage caused left by the war with the Ming army.

 Rulers during the Mạc dynasty, controlled Đông Kinh from 1527 until 1592.
-In 1585 a period of construction began under the Mạc Mậu Hợp.
+In 1585 a period of construction began under Mạc Mậu Hợp.
 In 1592, the citadel was seized by armies from the Revival Lê dynasty and re-established as the dynasty's capital city, undergoing more repairs in 1599 and serving as a symbolic seat of power and administrative heartland for the Trịnh lords.